 Trips designated "Moderate" are more active and require a bit more endurance.
 Hikes and treks include occasional steep ascents.
 Trip members should have a little experience in sea-kayaking and be in good physical condition, and be capable of paddling 4-6 hours

 Getting There & Away:Athens airport Eleftherios Venizelos, is about 27km east of Athens.
 Athens is connected with direct flights with various cities in Europe, North America and Asia.

 Athens has a Mediterranean climate with dry hot summers and mild winters.
-Over the course of a year, the temperature typically varies from 4°C to 32°C and is rarely below -0°C or above 35°C. Especially for climbing the only obstacles may be some rainy days in winter or some extremely hot days in summer.
-However, if you can’t imagine your stay in Athens without a day climbing, then in winter the wet days could be overcome by visiting one of the 4 major climbing and boulder indoor halls.
-On the hot days on the other hand, we can pick a sector which provides shade for the corresponding hours of the day.
+Over the course of a year, the temperature typically varies from 4 C to 32 C and is rarely below 0 C or above 35 C. Especially for hiking the only obstacles may be some snowy days in winter or some extremely hot days in summer.

 Greece has a temperate climate.
 Base your clothing on the "layering system", if it is hot you can "peel off" layers quickly, if it is cooler and windy you can quickly "dress up".
 The lighter you travel, the easier you travel.
 Use your best judgement and pack as lightly as possible.
 You will appreciate light luggage towards the end of your trip.